mooreryan/biplotr/README.md

 ## Usage

 For usage examples, check out the built in documentation for the `pca_biplot` function like this:

 ```R
 ?pca_biplot
 ```

+## Changes

+- `v0.0.6`: Option to draw or not draw arrows and points

+## To do list

+* Add option to change arrow and point colors